-Many third-party apps can create the bootable USB of the Windows 11 operating system, but we suggest you use Rufus Tool, and therefore in this post, the method mentioned is for Rufus software only.
+Many third-party apps can create the bootable USB of the Windows 11 operating system, but we suggest you use Rufus Tool, and therefore, in this post, the method mentioned is for Rufus software only.
 There are many advantages of using Rufus, like timely Windows 11 updates and more control over the file.

 Step 1: Getting back to the point, you will need a Windows 11 ISO file (you can create with Media Creation Tool), a minimum of 8GB of USB Drive, and a Windows computer to proceed.
 If you meet all the requirements mentioned here, you are all good to go.

 Step 3: Plug in your USB Drive-in.
-If you have an external drive, then Rufus will automatically select it, and if you don’t then manually choose your desired USB Drive from the DEVICES section.
+If you have an external drive, then Rufus will automatically select it, and if you don’t, then manually choose your desired USB Drive from the DEVICES section.

-Step 4: After you choose your desired USB Drive, click on the Boot selection menu and select from Non-bootable, FreeDOS, and Disk or ISO Image.
+Step 4: After you choose your desired USB Drive, click on the Boot selection menu and select Non-bootable, FreeDOS, and Disk or ISO Image.
 You can choose accordingly.

 Step 5: Now choose between the “Standard Windows Installation” and the “Windows to go” options.
-In Standard Windows Installation, it will run Windows on other disks while on the “Windows To Go” option, one can directly run Windows from the device.
+In Standard Windows Installation, it will run Windows on other disks, while on the “Windows To Go” option, one can directly run Windows from the device.

 Note: There is an Advance option, using which you can configure the installtion more.
 But we suggeted you to skip it and leave it as it is.

 Step 8: In the File System menu, for the GPT Partition scheme, it would be automatically set to FAT32, and for MBR, it will be set to NTFS.
 After choosing it, click on the “Show advanced format option,” you will get three different checkboxes.
 Tick all and proceed.

 Step 9: After following all the steps correctly, click on the Next button.
 Sit back and relax; Rufus will do its work and will create a bootable Windows 11 USB Drive for you.